Uniswap/v3-new-chain-deployments/README.md

 Follow the instructions in the [Token Lists Package](https://github.com/Uniswap/token-lists#authoring-token-lists) to author, validate and host your token list.
 You'll need a valid Token List to proceed with future steps.

-# Update the Front End App
+# Update the Uniswap Interface

-The [Uniswap App](http://app.uniswap.org) is one of the most used dApps in web3 and is where over 60% of Uniswap trading occurs.
+The [Interface](http://app.uniswap.org) is one of the most used dApps in web3 and is where over 60% of Uniswap trading occurs.
 To access this user base, you’ll need to update the [open source App code](https://github.com/Uniswap/interface) to include the newly deployed chain.

 Uniswap App Repo → https://github.com/Uniswap/interface

-There will be slight, specific nuances with each new chain addition but we've found that these additions have the same basic steps.
-As such we recommend looking at a past PR for a new chain addition ([Celo example](https://github.com/Uniswap/interface/pull/3915/)) to understand how to implement this feature.
+There will be slight, specific nuances with each new integration however, we've found that these additions have the same basic steps.
+As such, we recommend referencing a recent integration ([Celo example](https://github.com/Uniswap/interface/pull/3915/)) to better understand what changes must be made.
 At a high level, the steps you'll complete are:

 - **[ TODO ]**